CloudHealth/cht_api_guide/_price-book/price-book-xml-data-format.md

      content: String of the email address of the author of the XML specification
    - name: date
      required: yes
-     content: Date string specified in `yyyy-mm-dd` or `mm-dd-yyyy` of the date the XML specification was created
+     content: Date string specified in `yyyy-mm-dd` or `mm/dd/yyyy` of the date the XML specification was created
 - name: Comment
   required: no
   content: String for documentation purposes specifying comments on the XML specification.
 Can be included in any element containing child elements.